By MIMI B.

 Easton was right.
 The evening was indeed an experience.
 All of us huddled around Easton, as we listened to him recount what his yesterdays were like.
 Some guests sat right at his feet on the wide, fluffy, white rug, sipping wine.
 Others were lounging on the down-filled couches, mesmerized, as if his recounting his life were like a parent telling a bedtime story.

-“We mixed it in nine days,” Easton said, referring to the eponymous album.
+“We mixed it in nine days,” Easton said, referring to the eponymous album, released in 1978.
 “Only one song a day though, Ric’s ears would get fatigued.”
 He was referring to his fellow bandmate, the late lead vocalist Ric Ocasek.

 Easton also shared how the higher-ups treated the musicians when in the studio.